 node_type: warm, and

 node_type: cold.
 These node attributes add defining metadata attributes to each data configuration in your template that tell your users what they can be used for.
-What you define here should help guide your users when they set up the the main phases of their index lifecycle management policy in Kibana, such as a hot-warm policy.
+What you define here should help guide your users when they set up their index lifecycle management policy in Kibana, such as a hot-warm policy.

 - Repeat the previous step until you have added all the node attributes that you want to be available to your users when they create an index lifecycle policy later on.